Questions and answers on COVID-19: Basic facts

 Older people and those with underlying medical conditions such as heart disease, diabetes, chronic respiratory disease and cancer are more likely to develop serious illness.

 Vaccinated individuals are less likely to have severe disease or to be hospitalised.
-The severity of COVID-19 also varies according to variant and immunisation status.
+The severity of COVID-19 also varies according to variant and pre-existing immunity, developed after vaccination or recovery from a prior infection.